lyndonkl/gemma-worker-wrapper/README.md

 - "Failed to load fileset": Ensure WASM files are accessible and CORS is configured
 - "Model not initialized": Wait for initialization to complete before calling invoke
 - "Failed to load model": Verify model path and file accessibility
+- "importScripts is not defined": Ensure the worker is configured as a classic worker, not an ES module worker
+- "Worker failed to load": Check that the worker file is accessible and served with the correct MIME type

 ## License